POEM: In A Family Weigh

 Never apart

 This poem is about solidarity and hope.
-At times, each of us may feel alone, facing an uncertain .
-This poem sets such worries and fears in the context of being part of the human , of .
+At times, each of us may feel alone, facing an uncertain future.
+This poem sets such worries and fears in the context of being part of the human family, children of God.
 You are not alone.
-While our individual actions may seem futile, they are an undeniable thread in the fabric of the .
+While our individual actions may seem futile, they are an undeniable thread in the fabric of the future.
 Even when we feel screwed, the future is pregnant with possibilities.
-Not Your Obligation to Complete Your Work But Not at Liberty to Quit--PEACE QUOTE BUTTONThe Talmud wisely states, “It is not your obligation to complete your , but you are not at liberty to quit.” is ongoing — such is the of .
-Works worthy of the (versus the ) cross generations — even races!
-Worthy hopes and often need to live on across generations; thus, our hopes and must pass the test of being in a weigh.
+Not Your Obligation to Complete Your Work But Not at Liberty to Quit--PEACE QUOTE BUTTONThe Talmud wisely states, “It is not your obligation to complete your work, but you are not at liberty to quit.”
+Change is ongoing — such is the nature of life.
+Works worthy of the human race (versus the rat race) cross generations — even races!
+Worthy hopes and dreams often need to live on across generations; thus, our hopes and dreams must pass the test of being in a family weigh.
 As native Americans might put it: the arc of our lives should be aligned with the lives seven generations from now.
-The moral arc of the universe bends at the elbow of justice--Martin Luther King, Jr. BUTTONFurther, as Martin Luther King, Jr. assured us, “The arc of the bends at the elbow of .”
-Wherever your takes you, may you find and hope in the company of others, and do your part taking care of the family .
+The moral arc of the universe bends at the elbow of justice--Martin Luther King, Jr. BUTTONFurther, as Martin Luther King, Jr. assured us, “The moral arc of the universe bends at the elbow of justice.”
+Wherever your journey takes you, may you find courage and hope in the company of others, and do your part taking care of the family busyness.

 Feel free to browse courage designs here.